 Driveway Design and Construction

 The driveway to the garage or car parking area of the development shall be designed and constructed in accordance with the following requirements and Council Standard Drawing: EGSD-104 (available from Councils website).

+A design plan for the driveway to the garage or car parking area of the development shall be submitted.
+No works shall commence prior to the issue of a Public Works Certificate in accordance with s138 of the Roads Act 1993.

 The Driveway design levels at the front boundary shall be obtained from Council’s Asset Management Department prior to design of the driveway.

-The Driveway Longitudinal Section, incorporating the design level provided by Council and other construction details (i.e. concrete thickness and reinforcement), shall be submitted to the Principal Certifying Authority for approval with the Construction Certificate.
+The design plan shall include a driveway longitudinal section, incorporating the design level provided by Council and other construction details (i.e. concrete thickness and reinforcement).

 In accordance with AS 2890.2:2002 the maximum gradient of any driveway or ramp shall not exceed 1V:6.5H (15.4%).

 Where changes of grade occur, suitable transitions shall be designed to meet the “Design Vehicle Ground Clearance Diagrams” in Figure A1 of AS2890.2:2002.

+Prior to the issue of the Interim or Final Occupation Certificate, whichever comes first, the driveway to the garage or car parking area of the development shall be constructed in accordance with the approved Construction Certificate plan.

 Vehicles Access Crossing and Kerb Layback